STrikeNone/Data-Science-/index.md

 ## Welcome to Yi Hao's Portfolio.
-I am a Year 1 student pursuing a Bachelor of Science in Data Science and Artificial Intelligence.
+I am a incoming Year 2 student pursuing a Bachelor of Science in Data Science and Artificial Intelligence (NTU).

 (For my reference) [editor on GitHub](https://github.com/STrikeNone/Data-Science-/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-I hope this page will be able to also reveal my growth and knowledge in Data Science.
+This page aims to showcase my growth in knowledge and experience in Data Science.
+I will be focusing more on Neural Networks and the classical problems of Data Science here.
+Do check out my work in [Computer Vision](https://github.com/STrikeNone/OpenCV) in both C++ and Python.

 [Revision Notes](https://github.com/STrikeNone/DSAI/blob/main/CZ1016%20Notes%20Yi%20Hao.pdf) Feel free to take a look at my revision notes for Year 1 Semester 2 Mod CZ1016 Introduction to Data Science